-The Mists of Avalon (2001) is a historical drama.
+The Mists of Avalon (2001), director Uli Edel, is a historical drama with several great spiritual terms.

-However, the most fascinating spiritual concept in the story is that of destiny.
+However, the fascinating spiritual concept in the story is that of destiny.

-Consequently, the fate of the land of Avalon and its rulers is a red line in the story.
+Consequently, the fate of Avalon and its rulers’ land is a red line in the story.

 One of the main characters is Lady of the Lake – Vivianne.

-Most importantly, the priestess is not only well-trained for the position of taking care of her kingdom but also has supernatural skills.
+Most importantly, the priestess is well-trained for the position of taking care of her kingdom and has supernatural skills.

 As a result, she can see different scenarios of the “pre-scheduled” future based on the choices of the people ruling that land.